andyrids/pico-nrf24/README.md

 set_rx_address(DATA_PIPE_3, (uint8_t []){0xC9});
 ```

 5. The `set_tx_address` function will set the address to which, a packet will be transmitted to.
-This address must match one of the addresses a recipient NRF24L01 has set for each of its data pipes (through `set_rx_address`).
+This address must match one of the addresses a recipient NRF24L01 has set for each of its data pipes (set_rx_address).

 ```C
 external_status_t set_tx_address(const uint8_t *address);